kyonifer/ros-macports/README.md

 	Be sure that this line is above the rsync:// line.

-3. At this point, you should be good to install the ros-core port:
+3. At this point, you should be good to install the ros-groovy-desktop-full port:

-	$ sudo port install ros-groovy
+	$ sudo port install ros-groovy-desktop-full

 4. If all went well, source the ros environment and start using ROS: